mypreview/GEO-Top-Bar/docs/getting-the-plugin-downloaded-from-envato.md

 Navigate to the Downloads section of your profile and find the [**GEO Top Bar Plugin**](https://codecanyon.net/user/mypreview) then click on the **Download** (green) button.
 This will trigger a dropdown list for you to choose which files you want to download.

 ?> All files and Documentation.
-This option will download a .zip file which will include the theme, all extensions, documentation and the licensing information.
+This option will download a .zip file which will include the plugin, documentation access, dummy data and the licensing information.

 ?> Installable WordPress files only.
-This option will just download the theme in a .zip format to your WordPress site.]
+This option will just download the plugin in a .zip format to your WordPress site.

 !> From the drop down menu click on the **Installable WordPress file only** to download the ready to install plugin only and the download will start automatically.